 - 2.5.
 Regarding the country coverage, there are divergences in the proposals on the table.
 Three of the proposals suggest that apart from programmes of developing countries existing as of the date of the Bali Ministerial Declaration, the Decision should be extended to cover: (i) programmes of least developed countries (LDCs); and (ii) small programmes of any developing country Member in the sense of them not exceeding a certain percentage of the VoP or total quantity of a product produced by a developing country Member.
 The other proposal advocates a wider coverage that would include all programmes of developing Members and LDCs.
-There is also the suggestion to limit the coverage to net importers of relevant products with a volume of production that does not exceed a certain level or that significant exporters should be excluded.
+It has also been suggested to limit the coverage to net importers of relevant products with a volume of production that does not exceed a certain level or that significant exporters should be excluded.
 The view has also been proffered that the eligibility of a Member should be forfeited should exports from stocks take place.
-Additionally, some Members have suggested that the permanent solution should apply only to noncommercial activities, including ensuring that stocks are constituted for a bona fide food assistance programme only; or only to support rural development and for the benefits of resource poor farmers. - 2.6.
+Additionally, some Members have suggested that the permanent solution should apply only to noncommercial activities, including ensuring that stocks are constituted for a bona fide food assistance programme only; or only to support rural development and for the benefit of resource poor farmers. - 2.6.
 In my consultations, broad support was expressed for the extension of the Decision to programmes of LDCs and small programmes of developing countries.
-Only one Member registered its concerns with such an extension.
+However, some Members indicated that they could support the extension of the Decision to LDCs and other developing countries only when the transparency and safeguard provisions are enhanced.